ccha23/e-quiz/template/k8s/README.md

 - `install`: Installs MicroK8s and aliases for `kubectl` and `helm`.
 - `uninstall`: Uninstalls MicroK8s and removes all data.
-- `setup`: Enables all specified addons.
+- `addons`: Enables all specified addons.
 - `group`: Creates a group for MicroK8s and adds the current user to it, granting permissions.

-The `all` target runs the targets `install setup group` in sequence, making it easy to install and configure MicroK8s with a single command.
+The `all` target runs the targets `install addons group` in sequence, making it easy to install and configure MicroK8s with a single command.

 ## Reference